How do I know which vitamins to take?

 Quiz or blood test: which is right for me?

-Both approaches can be useful and often work best together.
+Both approaches can be useful, but they work best together.

 Health quiz